How to Fix a Slow Opening Windows Downloads Folder

 5. Click Ok

-The changes should take place immediately and the dreaded waiting-for-folder-to-load time should be long gone.
+The changes should occur immediately, and the dreaded waiting-for-folder-to-load time should be long gone.

-By following the method discussed in this article, your Windows Downloads folder speed should now be much improved and should open as fast as any other folder.
-If you have similar problems accessing other folders you can use the same steps to improve performance, just set the folder optimisation to general and click ok.
+Following the method discussed here, your Windows Downloads folder speed should be much improved.
+It should open as fast as any other folder.
+If you have similar problems accessing other folders, you can use the same steps to improve performance; just set the folder optimisation to general and click ok.

-If the folder is still taking time to display content, then probably your system has some other issue.
-You could try disabling Cortana, disabling thumbnails for images and videos or disabling search indexing to see if these are slowing down your computer.
-If your computer is generally very slow you may benefit from resetting Windows 10 back to defaults which will restore it to factory settings and clean all the programs leaving you with a computer as it was fresh out the box.
+If the folder still takes time to display content, your system probably has some other issue.
+You could try disabling Cortana, turning off thumbnails for images and videos or turning off search indexing to see if these are slowing down your computer.
+If your computer is generally very slow, you may benefit from resetting Windows 10 back to defaults, which will restore it to factory settings and clean all the programs, leaving you with a computer as it was fresh out the box.

 Related ArticlesThese articles may also be of interest to you